Who Was Elsa Einstein?

-Second wife of scientist Albert Einstein, Elsa Löwenthal was born on January 18, 1876, in Ulm, Germany.
+Elsa Löwenthal was born on January 18, 1876, in Ulm, Germany.
 She married Max Löwenthal in 1896 and together they had three children, daughters Ilse and Margot, and a son, who died as an infant.
 She and her husband divorced in 1908.
 From the 1910s until her death, Elsa Einstein was an invaluable aide and trusted companion to her famous physicist husband Albert.
-She and Einstein were cousins and had known each other growing up.
+She and Albert were cousins and had known each other growing up.

-The pair became especially close around 1912.
-Even though he was married to Mileva Marić at the time, Albert had a romantic correspondence with Elsa and moved to Berlin where she lived in 1914.
+Elsa and Albert pair became especially close around 1912.
+Even though he was married to Mileva Maric at the time, Albert had a romantic correspondence with Elsa and moved to Berlin where she lived in 1914.

 After the rise of the Nazi Party in the early 1930s, it became increasingly difficult for the Einsteins in Germany.
 Einstein was outspoken in his opposition to the Nazis because of their anti-Semitic policies.
 In 1933, he was traveling with Elsa when he learned that their summer home had been searched by the government.
 Their property was then seized.
 Realizing that they could not return to Germany, the Einsteins eventually sought asylum in the United States.